 You, who still feels a mix of emotions.

 You, who cannot seem to move past this.

 You, can move past this.

 You, will become stronger for it.

 From Me, a NICU Mum who's been there and come out the other side.

 If you would like to read more from Vicki click, here.

 Behind the blog...

 ‘The Mummysomniac’ is a lifestyle, motherhood and most recently, pregnancy blog, founded in 2015 by Kirsty McKenzie.
-She’s a mum of two, with another on the way, blogging about the highs and lows of motherhood, with a straight forward and honest approach, as well as a little bit of humour.
+She’s a mum of three, blogging about the highs and lows of motherhood, with a straight forward and honest approach, as well as a little bit of humour.
 Kirsty is passionate about sharing the realities of #MumLife, not the cookie cutter, high gloss version